dansmyers/IntroToCS/Labs/2-Variables_and_Input.md

 *much columns  such proportions*

 Write a program that reads an integer `n` from the user and prints the corresponding term in the Fibonacci sequence.
+Test your program by inputting values of `n` from 0 up to 10 and verifying that you get the correct Fibonacci numbers.

 Tips:

+**Use variables to break up the calculation**.
+Don't try to do everything in one line!
+I recommend making one variable for each term and calculated value.

 You'll need the ability to take square roots and calculate powers.
 Use the built-in `**` operator to calculate powers.
 There is a built-in square root function that you can import into your program by adding the following line to the top of your code: